 The aim of this third year is to further advance in writing the dissertation to ultimately complete and defend it.
 During the first semester of the D3, doctoral candidates present one completed chapter of their dissertation in a D3 Colloquium to the SPLS community.
 This chapter they send along an outline and a shorter abstract to the administration of the program to be distributed at least two weeks before the set date of the D3 Colloquium.
 The year is then further spent to complete the dissertation.
 Once the dissertation is completed, the doctoral candidates prepare a private defense to be followed by a public defense.

 Pedagogical Skills and Participation of the Students in the Academic Community of Sciences Po

 Sciences Po Law School is a small, dynamic and international scientific community.
 The PhD students who have offices within the university can very easily engage with faculty members and visiting professors.
 They are encouraged to participate in the scientific activities of the School (seminars, symposiums, conferences) and can contribute to their design and organization, as long as their participation enriches their research.

 - The Doctoral candidates teach one or two courses per year, to gain pedagogical experience.
 These activities remain limited in order to avoid affecting their research

 - The Doctoral candidates have access to courses and scientific activities offered by other schools and departments of Sciences Po

-Students who successfully defend their thesis are awarded the Sciences Po PhD in Law degree by Sciences Po Doctoral School.
+Students who successfully defend their thesis are awarded the Sciences Po PhD in Law degree by Sciences Po School of Research.
 This national degree confers the rank of Doctor in Law.